BGSU-LITS/omeka-plugin-ImportHyperlink/README.md

 [Embedly](http://embed.ly) - While all other means of determining embed code will be used first, a fallback to the Embedly service is also provided.
 To use this service, you will need to create an account and provide an API key.

+## Requirements
+Besides Omeka, required packages are installed via Composer.
+The following library is used:

+* [Embed](https://github.com/oscarotero/Embed/) - Retrieves data about a hyperlink, including embed code.

 ## Development
 This plugin was developed by the [Bowling Green State University Libraries](http://www.bgsu.edu/library.html).
 Development is [hosted on GitHub](https://github.com/BGSU-LITS/omeka-plugin-ImportHyperlink).